suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 So this affect to player character controller classes and entity classes (one change which afffects to many code files is change `CacheTransform` property name to `EntityMovement`)

 ### Bug Fixes
+- Fix buff/item/skill cooldown visual bugs.
+-

 ### Improvements
-- Add `leftHandWieldingWeaponAnimations` setting to `PlayableCharacterModel` use it to set animations while
+- Add `leftHandWieldingWeaponAnimations` setting to `PlayableCharacterModel` use it to set animations while equip left-hand weapon.
+- Add `leftHandShieldAnimations` setting to `PlayableCharacterModel` use it to set animations while equip shield.
+-

 * * *